Get exclusive member benefits & effect social change. Join Today

 Seek medical attention as soon as possible.
 The condition is much easier to treat if you address it before it progresses.

 Your doctor will ask you to describe your symptoms, activities, and recent travels.
 During the exam, your doctor will most likely use a stethoscope to listen for fluid in your lungs.
-To pinpoint the severity of the condition, your physician may also order a chest X-ray.
+To pinpoint the severity of the condition, your doctor may also order a chest X-ray.

 Medications for altitude sickness include: